 Claim your Google My Business page

-Start with the easiest.
+To improve your local SEO, start with the easiest.
 Claim your business on Google My Business.
 This gives Google and its users relevant information on your shop, including store hours, location, website, social media links, and more.
 And while it’s primarily useful for physical retail stores, it will nonetheless bring more traffic to your website.

 Add other local citations